(LEAD) Court rules in favor of singer banned from visiting S. Korea | Yonhap News Agency

 Following botched attempts to enter the country, he filed a lawsuit against the South Korean consulate general in Los Angeles in October 2015 for refusing to grant him a visa.
 Yoo reportedly applied for an F-4 visa, which is usually issued to Koreans living overseas.

-The latest ruling marks a turnaround from previous court decisions that deemed the refusal appropriate.

-The Seoul administrative court ruled in September 2016 that the singer's return and resumption of activities here could "demoralize soldiers who are devoting themselves to serving the country and provoke youths into evading conscription."

-The Seoul High Court upheld the decision in February 2017.
-However, the Supreme Court in July ordered the appeals court to revisit the ruling, saying it violated due administrative procedure and denying a visa application based on a past entry ban is wrong.
+In 2017, the Seoul High Court ruled the refusal was appropriate, but the Supreme Court in July ordered the same court to revisit the ruling, saying it violated due administrative procedure.

-Yoo's lawyers, meanwhile, have claimed it is far-fetched to assume Yoo intended to dodge conscription based on the citizenship renouncement.
-They've also argued that the de-facto 17-year ban is excessive and violates the constitutional principle of fairness.

-Despite the favorable ruling, Yoo's visit to the country is unlikely to be smooth.

 Yoo, 43, had been a mega-hit singer until the citizenship issue sparked public fury in a country where mandatory military service is a sensitive issue.